JAMelendezD/MolecularDynamicsPymol/index.md

   <img width="800" src="./media/order2.png">
 </p>

+One last comment about pymol, this is a very powerful tool for generating publication quality images and so taking advantage of the pdb format is not only useful for molecules but it has many more applications.
+You can check this repository for some examples: [3D Plots with pymol](https://github.com/JAMelendezD/HowToPlot) here we use short python scripts to graph parametric equations, electron orbitals and more.

 ### MDanalysis

-For the diffusion local analogous we are going to use mdanalysis a molecular dynamics library for python.
+Finally, for the local analogous of diffusion we are going to use mdanalysis a molecular dynamics library for python.
 You can install it running in your terminal:

 ```
 pip install --upgrade MDAnalysis
 ```
-This part of the analysis demands previous knowledge of python, if you are not familiar I suggest skipping to the next section.
+This part of the analysis demands a little knowledge of python.
 MDAnalysis has a function call streamlines that returns the positions and velocities of a selection.
 In our case we picked the phosphorus atom of the lipids with this information we can then use streamlines from matplotlib to generate the following plot:

 <p align="center">
   <img width="700" src="./media/diffusion.png">